 Can you afford to buy a house?

-Before you start looking at potential properties to purchase you should work out if you can afford to buy a house.
+Before you start looking at potential properties to purchase you should work out if you can afford to buy a property.
 We have partnered with Habito one of the first online mortgage brokers on the market where you can use their mortgage calculator to find out how much you can borrow on a mortgage.

 Finding out how much you can borrow is only part of the decision making process as you will also need to make sure that you can afford the additional payments that come with property ownership, such as utility bills, insurance, broadband, and subscription services (Sky, Netflix, and Spotify etc.).
 Often first-time buyers moving out from their parent's home are shocked at the extra costs of the services provided for 'free' by their parents.